cityofaustin/open-data-manual/metadata.md

 ### About this document

 This document explains how to use metadata to describe open data assets held by the City of Austin.
+By using a common and consistent metadata vocabulary across City departments, we can make it easier for people to discover and use City information.

-Scenarios in which someone would use these metadata standards include:
+**When would someone use these metadata standards?**

 * An open data liaison publishing a new resource to the City's open data portal
 * A City web developer wanting to make a department's open data offerings more discoverable by search engines
 * A member of the public looking for a dataset to use in a project

-There are many ways to use metadata.
-Our current goal is to increase the use of common, consistent metadata labels across City departments.
+**What does the metadata standard contain?**

+* A list of descriptors (metadata elements) that should be provided whenever a dataset is published on the open data portal
+* Description of when to use the metadata elements
+* Details about how to use each element correctly

 #### Design principles